-- In parallel to the HELCOM-VASAB MSP WG as well as the EU Member States MSP Expert Group, it is suggested to promote an informal discussion platform on MSP issues for those responsible for developing and implementing maritime spatial plans in their countries (practitioners' level). - The VASAB Secretariat will engage withuse this platform, as well as given projects and other MSP initiatives on MSP at various levels: regional, national, transboundary, and even outside the BSR if appropriate. - In order tTo promote pan-Baltic co-operation on MSP, VASAB Secretariat will facilitate an ongoing, structured process of conducting regular events, to-targeting at fostering information and knowledge exchange and creatinge trust among Baltic Sea MSP practitioners across different initiatives, thereby enhancing future transboundary MSP processes.
+287 In parallel to the HELCOM-VASAB MSP WG as well as the EU Member States MSP Expert Group, it is 288 suggested to promote an informal discussion platform on MSP issues for those responsible for 289 developing and implementing maritime spatial plans in their countries (practitioners' level).
+290 The VASAB Secretariat will engage with this platform, as well as given projects and other MSP 291 initiatives on MSP at various levels: regional, national, transboundary and even outside the BSR if 292 appropriate.
+293 To promote pan-Baltic co-operation on MSP VASAB Secretariat will facilitate an ongoing, structured 294 process of conducting regular events to foster information and knowledge exchange and create trust 295 among Baltic Sea MSP practitioners across different initiatives, thereby enhancing future transboundary MSP processes.